- Foresight Williams Technology leads the £1.7m super-seed round

 The global market for AI training data alone is currently valued at $1.5 billion.
 FWT’s investment will accelerate the development and growth of dRISK as a central technology for AV development.

 Matthew Burke, Head of Technology Ventures at WAE, commented: “dRISK’s proprietary technology has the potential to accelerate the development of automated driving control systems and overcome one of the main barriers to self-driving: the identification of edge cases.
 We are delighted that FWT has made this investment and we expect to leverage our knowledge of the automotive industry to increase uptake of dRISK’s technology.”

 Chess Stetson, Chief Executive of dRISK, added: “This investment will allow dRISK to accelerate our business plan and achieve our goal of introducing the dRISK product to the majority of the AV industry.
 And in turn, dramatically accelerating the development of safe and useable autonomous vehicles.
-We thank Foresight and Williams Advanced Engineering for their support.”
+We thank Foresight and WAE for their support.”